yamaniac/sanjanashenoy/posts/are_breakfast_cereals_healthy.md

 Companies claim that these cereals can make you lose about 5 kilos of weight per month.
 In fact it works the other way around.

-Breakfast cereals can make you gain weight because of their high carbohydrate content and low protein content.
+ They can make you gain weight because of their high carbohydrate content and low protein content.
 The spike in your sugar level can make you satisfied for sometime, but after a while once the sugar level crashes, you are hungry again.

 These cereals do not keep you full for a longer time and therefore resulting in over eating and making wrong choices of food and result in frequent eating.
 The frequent spikes in sugar levels can also cause stubborn [belly fat](https://my.clevelandclinic.org/health/diseases/24147-visceral-fat) and make it more difficult for you to lose weight and also have a lot of cravings for sugary foods.
 You may also end up with a fatty liver condition with the excess belly fat that you are carrying.

 The companies ask you to eat two bowls of cereal to make you lose weight from which they are profiting while we are unknowingly affecting our health.
 Well it may help in weight loss if it is a part of a low calorie diet plan, but per se it does not directly help in weight loss.
 Calories in and calories out matters.

-## Are breakfast cereals safe for our kids?
+## Are breakfast cereals safe for children?

 These cereals that are designed for children have a lot of added colors and they are blown out into different shapes and colours to make the product look attractive.